 Additional operators that have launched retail operations but have yet to launch mobile operations are Unibet, FanDuel, and Caesars.

 At ATS, we take the time to rank the sports betting operators using a variety of different considerations and factors, including the betting interface and technology, the catalog of sports betting markets and odds, including live betting and in-play wagering, the look and appearance, and the overall user experience.

-What does it mean to be the best?
+What does it mean to be the best Iowa Sportsbook?
 It is a pretty subjective thing, as each individual user is likely to have a different answer.
 Some bettors value a sign-up bonus over live betting.
 Other bettors value fair odds over the best user experience.

 All we can do is attempt to steer you in the right direction.
 As far as we’re concerned, DraftKings, PointsBet, BetMGM, BetRivers, and William Hill all have areas of excellence and also areas where they come up shorter than their competitors.

-Let’s take a deeper look at what makes these five top Iowa sportsbooks the best in their own ways.
+Let’s take a deeper look at what makes these five best Iowa sportsbooks:

 The process for betting on sports in Iowa got a lot easier on January 1, 2021.
 With so many sportsbooks spread across the state, it wasn’t all that difficult to fulfill the state’s In-Person Registration requirement.
 All interested bettors had to do was go to a retail sportsbook, sign up for the app, make a deposit, and start placing bets.

 But, we live in an era when convenience trumps all.
 Remember when you had to actually go to a computer to look something up?
 Now you can find it in mere seconds on your smartphone or voice your question to Alexa, Siri, or a Google Home.
 It takes no effort.
 No thought.
 You don’t even have to move if you don’t want to, let alone everything else you can do from the comfort of your backside.